 Be realistic about the business side of your craft in a larger market and you’ll have an advantage over most:

 Moving to Los Angeles to start a career in voice/acting is similar to setting up shop in Las Vegas to become a professional gambler.
-The odds on most games odds aren’t favorable (they’re really for suckers), the “house edge“ is steep and your competition appears overwhelming.
+The odds on most games odds aren’t favorable (they’re really for suckers), the “house edge“ is steep and your competition of good players may appear overwhelming.
 But it may not be quite as bad as it seems if you’re only looking at the sheer number of competitors.

 An essential part of building a career is making professional connections– earning the trust of those who create, cast and work regularly.
 This will take time.